TheFixerDevelopment/ServerSelectorUI/README.md

 ## WARNING

-# This branch is for display only.
-We will add a branch that's for the public very soon.
-You can use this plugin, but don't expect us to add configurations, and everything to the public for public use.
-We will soon make a branch that's for public use very soon, meaning you can use it, change anything without any problems, and what not.
+# This branch is for public use.
+This branch is that's for public use very only, meaning you can use it, change anything without any problems, and what not.
+# But keep in mind - We are currently unfinished with this project, especially for public use branch.
+# With this branch, you may wish to: Configurate, make changes that could potential be good for your server use and everything else.
+# And more.
+If you'd like to add changes to this branch, then please make a Pull request.
+Thank you.